shraddha-r0/financial-rag-graph/README.md

 # Financial Analytics with Natural Language

 ## 🚀 Overview
 **Financial Analytics with Natural Language** is an AI-powered application that allows users to query their financial data using natural language.
-The application processes these queries through a series of specialized nodes, each responsible for a specific part of the pipeline, from understanding the user's intent to generating insightful visualizations.
+Built on **LangGraph**, the application processes these queries through a series of specialized nodes, each responsible for a specific part of the pipeline, from understanding the user's intent to generating insightful visualizations.

 ## 🏗️ Architecture
-The application is built using a modular, node-based architecture where each node performs a specific function in the query processing pipeline.
-The system is designed to be extensible, allowing for easy addition of new capabilities and integrations.
+The application is built using **LangGraph**, a powerful library for building stateful, multi-actor applications with LLMs.
+The system is structured as a directed graph where:

+- Each node represents a specific processing step
+- Edges define the flow of data between nodes
+- A shared state object is passed between nodes
+- Built-in error handling and retry mechanisms
+- Full observability into the execution flow

+This architecture enables:
+- **State Management**: Each node receives and modifies a shared state object
+- **Concurrent Processing**: Nodes can process data in parallel when possible
+- **Flexible Orchestration**: Easy to add, remove, or modify processing steps
+- **Error Resilience**: Graceful error handling and recovery

 ## 🔍 Node Descriptions

 ### 1. Intent Parser Node
-**Purpose**: Understands the user's natural language query and extracts structured intent.
+**Purpose**: Understands the user's natural language query and extracts structured intent using LangGraph's state management.
 - Identifies query type (e.g., spending analysis, category breakdown)
 - Extracts time ranges, categories, and other filters
 - Determines the appropriate visualization type